ImGilbes/IdM_Knowledge_Base/README.md

 8. feedback proving + request adding entries for entities (they reqest entry, i get it, approve it, then update) you can do it through a pull request
 9. Legal protection for users & protection of users' rights -  in the requriements generates an error
 10. when displaying the connected entities and entries in specific: add the shared flags (or highlight them)
+11. highlight shared flags in specific
+12. style the paragraphs and page titles